 Health Insurance Cover

 At present workers that find themselves sick or injured may be left without a means of income.
-The FPS will promote the use of permanent health insurance (PHI) or accident, sickness and unemployment cover (ASU).
+The FPS will seek to raise awareness regarding the use of permanent health insurance (PHI) or accident, sickness and unemployment cover (ASU).

-PHI will provide cover until retirement age may start when employee sick pay stops, however, it only covers in the event of accident or illness.
+PHI can provide cover until retirement age may start when employee sick pay stops, however, it only covers in the event of accident or illness.
 ASU may also provide cover in the event of redundancy, but cover would be limited to 1-2 years.

 Conclusion